DarrenM07/DFootball/README.md

     context = {'form': form}
     return render(request, "create_model_object.html", context)
     ```
+    the function is to produce a form that can automatically add a ObjectEntry data when data is submitted.

-    4. Change the show_main function that already exists in the views.py file to the following.
+    4. Change the show_main function in the views.py :
     ```
     def show_main(request):
-    object_entries = ObjectEntry.objects.all() #used to retrieve all objects of the ObjectEntry objects stored in the database. context = {
+    object_entries = ObjectEntry.objects.all() #retrieve all objects of the ObjectEntry objects stored in the database. context = {
         'name': 'Darren Marcello Sidabutar',
         'class': 'PBP KKI',